 DUMMY LEG SUPPORTS

 Dummy legs are extension parts welded to elbows to support a pipeline and rests or anchors on steel components.

 Size of pipe, length, and wall thickness of the pipe-extension depends on various aspects.

 Vertical support that incorporates a rod.
 It may be a rigid, variable spring or constant support hanger.

 Rod hangers or pipe hangers fixed to the pipe by a clevis, U bolt, a pipe clamp, etc.

 The rod hanger gives support in the vertical direction and permits limited movement in the horizontal direction.

 If restriction of pipe movement isn’t required, guides are used.

-Pipe guides constrict movement along the pipe’s lineal axis.
-This is called as ‘sliding point’.
+Pipe guides constrict movement along the pipe’s linear axis.
+This is called as a ‘sliding point’.
 Guides mainly used to maintain appropriate line spacing in a pipe rack and they restrict lateral or sideway movement.